AceCanacan/vizwiz-web-public/README.md

-# 📝 Syntask 📝
+# 🧙‍♂️ VizWiz 🧙‍♂️

-_An AI-powered app designed to synthesize tasks and create comprehensive step-by-step plans._ Explore the app [here](http://aws-amplify-dummy-link.com).
+_An AI-powered app to automatically generate Data Science code from a CSV file, exploring the application of LLMs in the field of Data Science._ Explore the app [here](http://aws-amplify-dummy-link.com).

 ## 📌 Table of Contents
 - [📖 Project Description](#-project-description)